Danielle9897/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/counters/counters-overview.markdown

 E.g. Use counters when you want to -
   - Keep track of the number of times a document has been viewed or rated.
   - Count how many visitors from certain countries or regions read a document.
-  - Continuously record the number of visitors in an event page.
+  - Continuously record the number of visitors on an event page.

 * **Intensive counting**
 Counters are especially useful when a very large number of counting operations is required,